camlspotter/ocaml/README_curried_constr.md

 is equal to `fun x y -> Foo (x,y)`.

-It works for list cons operator too:
+It works for list cons constructor too:

 ```ocaml
 (::) : ('a * 'a list) -> 'a list